gardener/gardener/docs/deployment/feature_gates.md

 * `CopyEtcdBackupsDuringControlPlaneMigration` enables the copy of etcd backups from the object store of the source seed to the object store of the destination seed during control plane migration.
 * `SecretBindingProviderPopulator` enables the SecretBinding provider populator controller in the gardener-controller-manager.
 The controller is responsible to populate the provider.type of the SecretBinding resource based on its current usage.
 * `RequiredSecretBindingProvider` enables a validation on Gardener API server that requires the provider type of a SecretBinding to be set and to match Shoot provider type.
+* `ImmutableSecretBindingProvider` enables a validation on Gardener API server that enforces immutability on the provider type of a SecretBinding.